NVIDIA-AI-Technology-Center/hpc-ai-online-training-playbook/README.md

 # NVAITC Playbook for HPC-AI online training approaches

 Online deep learning training and inference are terms used to describe an approach where a numerical HPC simulation and DL training/inference processes are tightly coupled.
-This NVAITC playbook demonstrates how the perform online deep learning training and inference in an HPC numerical simulation application using NVIDIA's TorchFort library.
+This NVAITC playbook demonstrates how to perform online deep learning training and inference in an HPC numerical simulation application using NVIDIA's TorchFort library.

 ## Getting started